 Last year we conducted numerous tests for more than 90 drinking water contaminants.
-We are proud to inform you that the City of Vienna did not have any violations of water quality parameters during 2023 with five (5) regulated contaminants detected.
+We are proud to inform you that the City of Vienna did not have any violations of water quality parameters during 2024 with five (5) regulated contaminants detected.
 This brochure is a snapshot of the quality of the water we provided last year.
 Included are details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) standards.
 We are committed to providing you with the information because we want you to be informed.
-For more information about your water call 229-268-4744 and ask for Nathan Jordan.
+For more information about your water call the City of Vienna at 229-268-4744.